-A single product for Developers to manage backlogs, tasks, dependencies, define test cases and collaborate with multiple teams.
+Developers can manage backlogs, tasks, dependencies, define test cases and collaborate with multiple cross-functional, distributed Agile teams.

 Testers can design, plan and execute tests and track the test progress at release and iteration levels.

-Enables a DevOps engineer to configure and manage the CI/CD pipeline, track deployment progress and identify failure points to take corrective actions.
+DevOps Engineers can configure and manage the CI/CD pipeline, track deployment progress, and identify failure points in order to take corrective action.

 Product Managers/Product Owners can define vision, manage backlogs, and inspect/evaluate product progress through each iteration and release to meet objectives.